top of page

 • Speech | Having Our Say | New Jersey

 At Having Our Say we provide speech and language assessments and intervention for children in the home in the Northern NJ area.
 We also collaborate with other professionals, including care providers and teachers, to provide training and continuing education.
 Contact Us: 347.559.1517 BE SEEN & HEARD® SPEECH & LANGUAGE SERVICES info@havingoursay.org WELCOME TO HAVING OUR SAY Having Our Say was built out of the understanding that life is busy and quality therapy can be hard to come by.
-We provide home-based speech and language therapy services to families, which is not only convenient, but also allows children to practice and learn skills in their natural environment!
-We understand and appreciate the role families play in their children’s progress.
-Our goal is to provide quality resources that equip parents and caregivers with tools to ensure ongoing success.
-In addition to therapy services, I offer workshops to professionals, caregivers, and families on a variety of topics related to speech and language development and literacy.
+We provide mobile speech and language therapy services, which is not only convenient, but also allows children to practice skills in their natural environment!
+We appreciate the role families play in their children’s progress and aim to provide quality resources that equip caregivers with tools to ensure ongoing success.
 Liam's First Cut is a celebration of family, community, and neurodiversity as Liam, an autistic Black boy, uses support to manage his expectations and process sensory information as he prepares for his first visit to the barbershop.
 The Season of Yes! is a jubilant tribute to the author's youth and spending summer in the city with her Mom!
 Order a copy today!
 PURCHASE HERE PURCHASE HERE Joni, CA "I'm so excited to incorporate all the things you trained on.
 I thoroughly enjoyed your presentation and know it will make a huge difference for my students."
 JG, NJ "Shontaye has been such a blessing to our family.
 Our child is talking so much now!
 It's like a switch turned on since she began working with our family!"
 Lisa, MD My students LOVE your books and "Liam's First Cut" helped my son prepare for his first trip to the barber at 5!
 Please write more!
 JOIN OUR MAILING LIST S U B S C R I B E WE SUPPORT CHILDREN WITH A VARIETY OF NEEDS LEARN MORE CHECK OUT MY INCLUSIVE BOOK RECOMMENDATIONS AND DIVERSIFY YOUR LIBRARY.
-SEE THE LIST Visit the Having Our Say BLOG The Power of Food to Bring Us Together: Exploring Community, Culture, and Kindness 9 0 comments 0 Post not marked as liked Teaching Kids about Voting Through Picture Books 18 10 comments 10 Post not marked as liked Liam's First Cut Turns 4!
-Celebrating Representation and Neurodiversity 45 6 comments 6 Post not marked as liked
+SEE THE LIST Visit the Having Our Say BLOG The Power of Food to Bring Us Together: Exploring Community, Culture, and Kindness Teaching Kids about Voting Through Picture Books Liam's First Cut Turns 4!
+Celebrating Representation and Neurodiversity

 View All